lab11/socitrack/README.md

 Software
 --------

-PolyPoint contains many software layers that run at various levels of the system.
+SurePoint contains many software layers that run at various levels of the system.

 #### TriPoint